Jiangxuejian/Jiangxuejian.github.io/research.md

-##### CCH in the ISM (Astrochemistry)**
+- ##### CCH in the ISM (Astrochemistry)**

-- I am particularly interested in the new and open topic: Astrochemistr, because chemistry is a new way to understand the composition, properties of the interstellar medium, hence the secret of star formation.
+- I am particularly interested in the new and open topic: Astrochemistry, as chemistry is a new way to understand the composition, properties of the interstellar medium, hence the secret of star formation.